MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 ##Step 4 - Remove Containers and Images

 To stop all running containers run the command below.
-If any containers are in a stopped state when this is run command you will receive a warning, which is ok.
+If any containers are in a stopped state when you run this command, you receive a warning, which is ok.
 ```powershell
 Get-Container | Stop-Container
 ```
-To remove all contianers:
+To remove all containers:

 ```powershell
 Get-Container | Remove-Container -Force